You probably know that planes can't fly close to the White House—but did you know that Disney World is also a no-fly zone?

 Pantex nuclear assembly plant

 This spot, located northeast of Amarillo, Texas, is exactly what it sounds like—it’s a site for the production of nuclear weapons.
-(However, a new weapon hasn’t been completed since 1991.)
+(However, a new weapon hasn’t been made since 1991.)
 Pantex also dismantles missiles and keeps tabs on existing ones.
 It’s one of several locations run by the National Nuclear Security Administration—but it’s actually the only one with a no-fly zone.

 Mount Vernon